-IR testing is conducted using a megohmmeter and tests the integrity of the cable between the conductor and the copper sheath and between conductor pairs.
+IR testing is conducted using a megohmmeter and tests the integrity of the cable between the two twisted conductors, between the twisted conductors and inner sheath, and between the inner sheath and the outer sheath.

 Test Criteria

 When received:

 • Check cable on reel.
 Note that ends may need to be prepared to allow insulation resistance (IR) readings to be taken.
 IR readings must not be less than 200 $M\Omega$ under any conditions.